Bani Yas: History

-The Bani Yas tribe originated in Central Arabia, from Najdi origin.
-The House of Al Bu Falah, which held the most power in the confederation at the time, settled with the Bani Yas clans together in the Liwa oasis, around 1700 in present day Abu Dhabi.
+The Bani Yas tribe originated in the Najd region of Central Arabia, descending, along with the Awamir, from Yas ibn Amer ibn Sa'sa'a.
+The House of Al Bu Falah, which held the most power in the confederation at the time, settled with the Bani Yas clans together in the Liwa oasis, around 1700 in present-day Abu Dhabi.
 The Bani Yas also later settled in and around Al Ain and Buraimi when the Al Bu Falah (Al Falahi) clan acquired property and land in the Buraimi Oasis.